oasis-open/cti-taxii-server/docs/custom_backend.rst

     db = MyCustomDBforUsers.init()  # Do some setup before attaching to application...
 (Imagine other steps happening here)

     with application_instance.app_context():
-        current_app.users_backend = db  # This will make it available inside the Flask instance in you also decide to perform changes internally.
+        current_app.users_backend = db  # This will make it available inside the Flask instance in case you decide to perform changes to the internal blueprints.

     init_backend(application_instance, {...})
     application_instance.run()